fnordahl/gapmas/README.rst

 #.
 Set up Environment variables

+   .. list-table:: Environment variables

-   * `GH_ORG`
+      * - `GH_ORG`

-     The GitHub organization the repository given in `GH_REPO` resides in.
+        - The GitHub organization the repository given in `GH_REPO` resides in.

-   * `GH_REPO`
+      * - `GH_REPO`

-     Name of the GitHub repository we operate on.
+        - Name of the GitHub repository we operate on.

-   * `GH_USER`
+      * - `GH_USER`

-     Username for authentication to the GitHub API.
+        - Username for authentication to the GitHub API.

-   * `GH_TOKEN`
+      * - `GH_TOKEN`

-     GitHub Personal Access Token.
+        - GitHub Personal Access Token.

-   * `OS_KEY_NAME`
+      * - `OS_KEY_NAME`

-     Name of OpenStack key pair to associate with the instances we create.
+        - Name of OpenStack key pair to associate with the instances we create.

-   * `OS_NETWORK_NAME`
+      * - `OS_NETWORK_NAME`

-     Name of OpenStack network to attach to the instances we create.
+        - Name of OpenStack network to attach to the instances we create.

-   * `OS_TAG`
+      * - `OS_TAG`

-     Tag to apply to instances.
+        - Tag to apply to instances.
 The tool will manage the life cycle of instances and uses this tag to know which instances to operate on.

    * OpenStack client environment